SAP-samples/teched2023-DT168/exercises/ex2/README.md

 In this exercise, we will create a custom application called Online Shop using ABAP Cloud Development model.
 The application creates an Online shop entry with the Ordered Item.

+> An empty online shop has been created for you already.
+So, skip to Exercise 2.4

 ## [Exercise 2.1 Create Package Z_ONLINE_SHOP_XXX](#exercise-21-create-package)

 ## [Exercise 2.2 Create database table ZAONLINESHOP_XXX](#exercise-22-create-database-table)